SylvainMarty/git-aliases/README.md

 ## Special thanks

 Thanks to this [Stack Overflow thread](http://stackoverflow.com/a/9074343) which give some helpful aliases to beautify logs in Git (graph aliases by example) !

+## Contributing

+Do not hesitate to suggest other aliases that you find helpful in the [issues section](https://github.com/SylvainMarty/git-aliases/issues) !